svank/remove_starfield/docs/source/development.rst

 Development
 ============

+Contributions of any kind are welcome!
+Please send a bug report or  pull request to `the github repository
+<https://github.com/svank/remove_starfield/tree/main>`_, or get in touch if
+you'd like to discuss.

 Building the docs
 ------------------
 The docs are built using ``sphinx``.
 First, you must install it and the other documentation requirements with ::